 The attorney had improper contact with the ins attorney as monetary amounts were pre set.
 I am pro se and am fine with it.
 However, the insurance Co.
 Doctor make a reference on his report that he should not have known as I didn't tell him my legal situation - the only one that could was the...
 Read more »

 In January I slipped and fell on the job and severed my patellar tendon.
 The injury required surgical reattachment and for two days after surgery I was told not to move from my bed.
-I wasn't not sent home on any type of anticoagulants or with an exercise machine and I developed a DVT which led to a...
+I wasn't not sent home on any type of anticoagulants or with an exercise machine and I developed a DVT which led...
 Read more »

 You didn't say who--I'm assuming it's the workers comp insurance.
 Different states have different rules, but generally for a period of time they only have to pay for their doctor--you can use your own but that's on your dime.
-After a period of time you get to choose, but they can have you...Read more »
+After a period of time you get to choose, but they...Read more »

 In 2014 Oklahoma switched from a court system to an administrative system.
 For injuries occurring on or after February 1, 2014 the claim is processed through the administrative system.
 The change in the law from the old system to the new system are significant.
 The full extent of the new law is...Read more »